PARKDALE

 Unpretentious and welcoming, Loga’s Corner has become a go-to spot for locals and visitors alike, celebrated for its commitment to authenticity, quality, and community.

-Did you know?
+Did You Know?
 Momos are a staple across the Himalayan region and are traditionally shared, making them as social as they are delicious.

 1407 Queen West -